 I'm a fan of arches.
-I don't know why but they are always fun to find.
-There aren't that many in Joshua Tree National Park (Arch Rock and Garrett's Arch come to mind) but the lesser-known Window Rock one is lurking right off the road.
+I don't know why, but they are always fun to find.
+There aren't that many in Joshua Tree National Park (Arch Rock and Garrett's Arch come to mind), but the lesser-known Window Rock is one that is lurking right off the road.

 It goes without saying that water is vital in the desert, and that is no different in Joshua Tree.
 A rancher by the name of C.O.
 Barker built the dam around 1902 to improve the natural tank here for his cattle.
 Along with the nearby Cow Camp reservoir, the